altaga/X-Chat/README.md

   - Scroll Explorer Contract Address:  [0x5589Ca69a02277af6019e6007D876095F1320F28](https://blockscout.scroll.io/address/0x5589Ca69a02277af6019e6007D876095F1320F28)
 - Contract File: [FILE](./Contracts/Xchat-onchain.sol)

-Como mencionamos los costos por mandar mensajes por Scroll es bastante bajo, aqui un screen shot mostrando algunos costos por transaccion los cuales no suelen ser mayores de 0.0008 dolares.
+As we mentioned the costs for sending messages by Scroll are quite low, here is a screen shot showing some costs per transaction which are not usually greater than 0.0008 dollars.

 <img src="https://i.ibb.co/7N4GWfH/New-Project-2.png">

 # Optimism:

-Para la red de Optimism quisimos atacar un problema directamente que ellos bucan, que es el crear una UI y protocolo, para el address to address messaging y el contrato esta desplegado en MAINNET.
+For the Optimism network we wanted to attack a problem directly that they are looking for, which is creating a UI and protocol for address to address messaging and the contract is deployed on MAINNET.

 <img src="https://i.ibb.co/3sSnqNf/Whats-App-Image-2023-03-23-at-01-57-19.jpg">